tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/notes/reflections.md

 * Change all assignments (except the first one) to say that submissions should be done by pull requests.
 * Beef up My First Git Repo example
 * Add Battleship tests to make it less possible to complete all the tests and have a working game.
+* Write up note at the end of week 2 as an exercise